hgtlzyc/PokemonDisplay/README.md

 Currently achieved:

-06/13/21 request data from the Pokemon API https://pokeapi.co/
+06/13/21 request data from the Pokemon API https://pokeapi.co/ + use stepper to set the target range upper index

 06/12/21 make the task able to "resume" after cancel the task( manually or app killed)